Changing the Name on Official Records at Goucher College

 The name on your official college records is the name that appears on your original application for admission to Goucher.
 If you wish to change this name, please read the following directions carefully.

 Goucher College requires proof that your name has been legally changed in order to change the name on your official college records.
 In order to request a name change, you must complete the Name Change Request form AND present documentation that your name has been legally changed.
 The types of documentation that constitute proof of legal name change are listed below.
-You must present the original legal document or a certified (i.e. notarized) copy to the Office of the Registrar.
+You must present the original legal document or a certified (i.e. notarized) copy with the original notary seal to the Office of the Registrar.
+Faxes cannot be accepted.
 Original documents will be copied for your file and returned to you.

 PERMITTED CHANGES TO STUDENT NAME

 The legal name as maintained in the college's database will be the name that appears on your Goucher College official records, on your diploma, and in the official commencement program.
 Changes permitted to your name are as follows:

 •·FIRST NAME: You may not drop or change your first name without legal documentation such as a birth certificate, court order, Certificate of Naturalization, or passport.
 International students may not alter any portion of their name from the way it appears on their passport.

 •·MIDDLE NAME: You may change your given middle name to a middle initial (i.e. change "Sue" to "S.") without legal documentation.
 A birth certificate, passport, Certificate of Naturalization, or court order is needed to change the middle name or add additional middle names, expand the middle name from an initial, or remove the middle name completely.
 Name changes permitted based on a marriage license include replacement of the given middle name with the maiden name or inclusion of the maiden name with the given middle name.
 International students may not alter any portion of their name from the way it appears on their passport.